15 Counterfactual Explanations

 5. Repeat steps 2-4 and return the list of counterfactuals or the one that minimizes the loss.

 The proposed method has some disadvantages.
-It only takes the first and second criteria into account not the last two (“produce counterfactuals with only a few feature changes and likely feature values”). d does not prefer sparse solutions since increasing 10 features by 1 will give the same distance to x as increasing one feature by 10.
+It only takes the first and second criteria into account, not the last two (“produce counterfactuals with only a few feature changes and likely feature values”). d does not prefer sparse solutions since increasing 10 features by 1 will give the same distance to x as increasing one feature by 10.
 Unrealistic feature combinations are not penalized.

 The method does not handle categorical features with many different levels well.
 The authors of the method suggested running the method separately for each combination of feature values of the categorical features, but this will lead to a combinatorial explosion if you have multiple categorical features with many values.
 For example, six categorical features with ten unique levels would mean one million runs.